-Note: The content on this page was last reviewed and updated on April 25, 2022, for changes effective April 26, 2022.
+Note: The content on this page was last reviewed and updated on Aug.
+25, 2022, reflecting the most recent policy changes.
 This page is updated as needed as policies and procedures change.

 Patients with compassionate care exemptions such as comfort care, hospice, end-of-life, may have two visitors/support persons at a time, while immediate end-of-life exemptions may continue to have up to five visitors per patient at a time, for a limited time.

 COVID patients will continue to be permitted to have one visitor.

 Visitors age of 12 or older may be allowed to visit.

 There are compassionate care exceptions for certain patients which include: